vectorgrp/sil-kit-fmu-importer/README.md

 The `Value` attribute may be one of the following:
 * A string (with single (`'`) or double (`"`) quotes) even if the content of the string is a numeric value;
 * A numeric value (example: `42`, `3.14`).
 If it's not representable by an integer type of size 64 bits or a double-precision floating point due to overflow, it'll be considered a string;
-* A list of the above (lists nesting is not supported).
+* A list of the above.
+Nested lists (for multi-dimensional arrays) are supported; see the syntax example below.

 If the `VariableName` designates a variable whose type is an enumeration, integer values are interpreted as the the enumerator's underlying value.
 If it is a string, it is interpreted as an enumerator's name and the value is taken from the Model Description.